attachmentsme/Queuebert/README.md

 };
 ```

-The received message method will be executed if the following message is received:
+The receivedMessage message method will be executed if the following message is received:

 ```javascript
 client.sendMessage({